What Is 100% Wheat Whiskey? A Complete Taster’s Guide

-Every bottle of American whiskey tells a story of grain, wood, and time.
-While bourbon and rye often get the most attention, wheat whiskey has its own compelling narrative.
-It represents a different path—one defined by softness and subtlety rather than bold spice or sweetness.
-This is the spirit for those who appreciate nuance and craftsmanship, reflecting the kind of quiet resilience and innovation that has always pushed American distilling forward.
-In this guide, we’ll cover everything you need to know about this fascinating category, from the official rules that define it to the craft distilleries making incredible 100% wheat whiskey, and help you find the perfect bottle for your collection.
+Every bottle of American whiskey tells a story, but while bourbon and rye get most of the attention, wheat whiskey has its own compelling narrative.
+It’s a different path—one defined by softness and subtlety rather than bold spice or sweetness.
+This is the spirit for those who appreciate nuance and true craftsmanship.
+In this guide, we’ll explore everything from the official rules to the craft distilleries making incredible 100% wheat whiskey.
+We’ll help you understand this fascinating category and find the perfect bottle to add to your collection.

 Key Takeaways